Logan Matthews is a diligent lawyer and devoted advocate.

 He received a bachelor’s and a master’s degree, with honors, from Auburn University, where he served as the school’s beloved tiger mascot “Aubie.”
 As a senior, Logan was inducted into Spades Honorary Society, an honor given each year to the 10 most influential seniors on Auburn’s campus.
 After receiving his master’s degree in public administration, Logan graduated cum laude from the University of Alabama School of Law, where he was recognized among the top oral advocates in his class, ranked nationally in moot court competitions in Philadelphia and Chicago, and served as an articles editor for the Alabama Law Review.

-A member of the firm’s Recruiting Committee, he participates in the committee’s efforts to bring only the best talent to Lightfoot.
+A member of the firm’s Hiring Committee, he participates in the committee’s efforts to bring only the best talent to Lightfoot.
 Logan enjoys playing ultimate frisbee, watching college football and gardening.
 He is married to his college sweetheart, Paula.